godotengine/godot-docs/classes/class_scenetree.rst

 :ref:`GroupCallFlags<enum_SceneTree_GroupCallFlags>` **GROUP_CALL_UNIQUE** = ``4``

-Call a group only once even if the call is executed many times.
+Call nodes within a group only once, even if the call is executed many times in the same frame.
+Must be combined with :ref:`GROUP_CALL_DEFERRED<class_SceneTree_constant_GROUP_CALL_DEFERRED>` to work.

-\ **Note:** Arguments are not taken into account when deciding whether the call is unique or not.
-Therefore when the same method is called with different arguments, only the first call will be performed.
+\ **Note:** Different arguments are not taken into account.
+Therefore, when the same call is executed with different arguments, only the first call will be performed.

 .. rst-class:: classref-section-separator